Mental Health Education*

 Providers: Typically offered by psychiatrists, psychologists, and counselors.

-Underutilized Potential: Regrettably, not widely practiced in schools, workplaces, or institutions despite its potential preventive impact.
+Underutilized potential: Regrettably, not widely practiced in schools, workplaces, or institutions despite its potential preventive impact.

-Mind Blossom seeks to bridge this gap by bringing Mental Health Education to schools, companies and other orgnizations.
+MindBlossom seeks to bridge this gap by bringing Mental Health Education to schools, companies and other organizations.

 Scientific credibility